daformat/typographer.js/README.md

 Typography is an art, as much as a science, that has been refined over the course of history.
 Relentlessly working to improve text legibility and flow, typographers across the world have devised a lot of rules that are mostly discarded on today’s publication mediums.
 This module aims to correct this situation.

+## Limitations

+This can never be perfect, for instance, the International System of Units specifies that the units should be preceded by a space (a non-breaking one), but it's rather difficult to make sure something is a unit.
+Some units can be very ambiguous.

+We'll add a non-breaking space on units which we're pretty sure of.
+And will leave it to you to do it for ambiguous ones.

 ## We’re going to space

 The very first motivation for this project is *spaces*, as you may know, there’s more than just one type of spaces, we’ll look at a few: